Matt Felten ⚡️

 I learned the design process the way most of us did.
 Research, define, ideate, prototype, test, iterate.
 It’s a good framework.
 It taught me to slow down, to ask questions before jumping to solutions, to listen to people who aren’t me.
 Process gave me rigor.
 It strengthened my empathy.
 It taught me to ask the right questions.

-Currently, I’m the only designer on a small software team.
+In my current role, I’m the only designer on a small software team.
 Nine engineers, a product manager, and me.
 I spent the last decade in design management and took this role to get back to making things.

 4. A half-day of refining and polish, bouncing between Figma and code.
-I’m finding that the bigger the feature, the faster it is to prototype in code, but specific UI elements are still faster to nail down in Figma.
 The winning prototype turned into shipped code.
 Reworked, polished, tested for accessibility and responsiveness.

-The feature itself was an internal workflow for our team, not customer-facing.
 Shipping was the fastest way to get real feedback.
 Iterate with the people using it, in context.

-I explored a wide range of ideas deliberately.
 Small incremental additions slowly degrade a UI without anyone noticing.
 One more button here, one more panel there.
 Sometimes the right answer really is the smallest change.
 Sometimes the whole thing needs rethinking.
 You don’t know until you see the full spectrum.

 Matt Felten